 Shelters and transitional housing along with related case management services is available from Barren River Area Safe Space.
 The non-profit provides assistance to women and children, including single parents or victims of violence.
 There is lodging offered in Warren County, free food, referrals to emergency financial support, and other guidance.
 Find help from Barren River Area Safe Space.

 Emergency meals and free food in Warren County

 There are several food pantries and soup kitchens to turn to.
 They may not only have fruits, groceries, and items like baby formula, but the staff provide other support too.
 There may be small Christmas parties held with meals or toys, or applications to low income benefits such as SNAP food stamps.
 There are also snacks for children during the summer or often basic supplies available.

 Some of the locations to try include Holy Spirit Conference as well as Churches United in Christ Help Ministry.
 But there are several other free food pantries too.
-Locate Warren County food banks.
+Locate Warren County KY free food banks.